idfy-io/docs/apidocs.md

 ```

 ## HTTP response headers
-All API request have some standard http headers theese are:
+All API request have some standard HTTP headers:
-* X-Idfy-Environment: (test or prod) this header tells you if you are talking to the test or the production environment.
+* `X-Idfy-Environment`: (test or prod) this header tells you if you are talking to the test or the production environment.
-* X-Idfy-AccountId: The Idfy accountID for the request.
+* `X-Idfy-AccountId`: The Idfy accountID for the request.
-* RequestId: Each API request has an associated request identifier.
-You can find this value in the response headers, under Request-Id.
+* `RequestId`: Each API request has an associated request identifier.
 You will also be able to use this to search in the logs in the Idfy dashboard.
 If you need to contact us about a specific request, providing the request identifier will ensure the fastest possible resolution.

 # Authentication
 This API uses OAuth2 for authentication.
 OAuth2 - an open protocol to allow secure authorization in a simple and standard method from web, mobile and desktop applications.
 Be sure to use `client_credentials` as grant type when connecting to this API.